EnglundE/ms1-tonysbakery/README.md

 > * (WAVE Web Accessibility Evaluation Tool) was used to find contrast and other issues from a accessibility point of view in the testing part of the project to find issues to correct.[Link](https://wave.webaim.org/)
 > * Chrome dev tool was also used to test the websites accesibility, SEO, Best practices and Performance.
-> Note that WAVE Web Accessibility Evaluation Tool doesnt indicate any contrast issues as Lighthouse in Chrome Dev Tool does.

 - ### Testing of User Stories from the User Story Section